-- IO is a crucial issue in the modern high performance codes: - deal with very large datasets while running massively parallel applications on supercomputers - amount of data saved is increased - latency to access to disks is not trascurable - data portability (e.g. endianism) - Solution to avoid that IO became a bottleneck: - HW: parallel file-system available on all the HPC platform - SW: high level libraries able to manage parallel accesses to the file in efficient way (e.g. MPI2-IO, HDF5, NetCDF, ...)
+- IO is a crucial issue in modern HPC applications: - deal with very large datasets while running massively parallel applications on supercomputers - amount of data saved is increased - latency to access to disks is not negligible - data portability (e.g. endianness) - Solutions to avoid that IO become a bottleneck: - HW: parallel file-system available on all the HPC platforms - SW: high level libraries able to manage parallel accesses to the file in efficient way (e.g. MPI2-IO, HDF5, NetCDF, ...)